Integrating C code into Engee models using the C Function block

 The following construction options are defined here:

-In the Start code tab of the source code editor of the Filter
+In the Start code tab of the block source editor Filter the function is being called initializeStaticVariables():

-, used in the dynamic library.
-This is necessary so that when the simulation is restarted, the variables do not save their last calculated value, but are reset to the initial value (in this case to 0
+Function initializeStaticVariables() declared in the file alphabetafilter.h and it is intended for initialization of static variables. xk_1 and vk_1, used in the dynamic library.
+This is necessary so that when the simulation is restarted, the variables do not retain their last calculated value, but reset to their original value (in this case, in 0).

 cCodeIntegration_library_dynamic = engee.load("$demoroot/models/cCodeIntegration_library_dynamic.engee", force = true)